dimosthe/IMDBtop10/README.md

 3. Run `composer install` in the root directory of the application in order to install dependencies.
 This will create the vendor directory with all package dependencies inlcuding the yii core source code.
-4. Create a new database with the name `imdbdb` and a new user `imdbuser` with password `password1!`.
+4. Create a new database with the name `imdbdb` and a new user `imdbuser` with password `password1!` (or edit the file `config/db.php` and give your own database name, user and password).
 5. Run `./yii migrate` in the root directory to create the database tables.
 6. Run `./yii imdbscraper/storerecords` in the root directory to make an initial call to imdb and store the top ten movies for the current date.
 7. Create a cron job to execute the above script every day or week.